 She said the key to success with lap/shoulder belts is to first make a decision to adopt the occupant restraints, make a plan and implement the plan.
 That first requires working with safety training coordinators and convincing them about the benefits, as well as educating school administrators and state legislators.
 School districts also need to work with the CFO, the school attorney on liability and finally the school board.

 But most importantly, Coburn advised that the school bus drivers need to be made aware of the benefits, be trained on the occupant restraints and be given data on how the seat belts can actually reduce their liability on routes.

 Once approved, Coburn said districts need to continue with driver training, put together the implementation plan and determine where the equipped buses will be used.
 Other tips she gave were to send letters home to parents, make changes in student handbooks on usage and create disciplinary procedures for when student don’t wear the belts.

 In terms of cost, Coburn said she also discovered that lap/shoulder seat belts could actually help her district save money.
-They forced her to reevaluate the types of buses the district actually needed based on the routes they serviced and to weight the safety provided by the seat belts versus the comfort of air conditioning, for example.
+They forced her to reevaluate the types of buses the district actually needed based on the routes they serviced and to weigh the safety provided by the seat belts vs. the comfort of air conditioning, for example.